makhy/Flexi-Lunch-Notebooks/README.md

 * Train a model that classifies the sentiment (positive or negative) of the review.
 * Retain only reviews that having ratings.
 Define rating >= 3 as “Good” sentiment.
 * Three models are tested — 1) Multinomial Naive Bayes Classifier (Accuracy: 0.79); 2) Random Forest (0.77); 3) Gradient Boosting (0.83)
-* Use Gradient Boosting to predict the sentiment of a new comment
+* Use Gradient Boosting Classifier to predict the sentiment of a new comment

 ## 4, Recommendation Tool - NLP: